-- An operating system with ASR-2 support. - Compaq System Configuration Utility 2.22 or greater and Diagnostics utilities installed locally on the system partition of the hard drive. - ASR-2 configured to load the Compaq Utilities after the server restarts.
+- An operating system with ASR-2 support. - Compaq System Configuration Utility 2.22 or later and Diagnostics utilities installed locally on the system partition of the hard drive. - ASR-2 configured to load the Compaq utilities after the server restarts.